Carpe-Hora/sfTwitterBootstrapPlugin/README.md

     top_link_to_fieldset:   true
     # if you *also* want to display the pagination on top of the list
     display_top_pagination: true
+    # display bootstrap icon before text in all button
+    use_icons_in_button     true
 ```

 In ``apps/backend/config/settings.yml``